A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore are actually not that hard to find if

 The Horse’s Mouth, #B1-3, Forum The Shopping Mall, 583 Orchard Road, Singapore 238884

 Bitters & Love

 Don’t be fooled by the boarded up shopfront that’s littered with random scribbles.
-Push the door open, and you will see Bitters & Love is very much alive and no longer under renovation.
-You can throw out the menu because the boys at this bar will concoct something from the drink profile you provide.
-One drink they do really well is the kaya (coconut jam) toast cocktail, presented with bread and a dollop of kaya on top.
+Push the door open, and you’ll see Bitters & Love is very much alive and bustling.
+You can throw out the menu because the bartenders at this bar will concoct something from the drink profile you provide.
+One drink they do really well?
+The kaya (coconut jam) toast cocktail, presented with bread and a dollop of the spread on top.
 Plus, a whimsical food menu makes sure you’re never hungry at this place, ever.